As Fast As Possible

 As you can see in the image above, there’s a lower latency between HDR rendering and the final stage since FreeSync Premium Pro eliminates one tone mapping process.

-In other words, tone mapping is done directly between a video game and the native color space of the display which in turn reduces the input lag.
+In other words, tone mapping is done directly between a video game and the native color space of the display which in turn lowers the input lag.

 FreeSync Premium Pro: Non-Gaming Purposes & Pricing

-Watching other content in HDR is still an issue due to its poor implementation in Windows.
+Watching other content in HDR is still an issue due to its not so good implementation in Windows.
 There’s no optimal HDR color management for color spaces other than sRGB when it comes to the other Windows applications.

 This means that you will have to manually enable/disable HDR in the settings when you want to watch HDR content which will make all non-HDR content over-saturated and overall unpleasant to look at.